 Although data breach notification laws in many states require entities to notify consumers if their data has been access or stolen, it's not always clear if ransomware attacks are subject to the same disclosure rules.
 This means most ransomware attacks go unreported.

 Many cyber insurance policies cover ransomware.
 Some other business policies, like business interruption or extortion policies, may also cover losses related to a ransomware event.
 Individuals or organizations with lax cyber security practices are often considered softer targets than, for example, banks whose digital infrastructure and encryption tend to be more sophisticated and secure.
 Therefore, having strong data backup and security protocols can be a deterrent to this type of cybercrime.

 Both the government and business communities are working hard to address the rising threat of ransomware.
-The Cybersecurity (EX) Working Group adopted the Insurance Data Security Model Law at the Summer 2017 National Meeting.
+The now disbanded Cybersecurity (EX) Working Group adopted the Insurance Data Security Model Law at the Summer 2017 National Meeting.
 The purpose of the model is to "establish standards for data security and investigation and notification of a breach of data security".
 The model will be considered by the Executive Committee and Plenary at the Fall 2017 National Meeting.
 There is work being done at the federal level as well.
 A number of federal agencies have issued statements on ransomware.
 The U.S. Department of Health & Human Services issued a factsheet on ransomware for the Health Insurance Portability and Accountability Act (HIPAA).
 Both the Federal Trade Commission and the Department of Homeland Security have also released guidance for consumers and businesses on best practices to avoid ransomware attacks.